JabArmen/ECommerceProject2022/README.md

 # Project Proposal

+## Armen Jabamikos - Gevorg Markarov - Devrin Aiden Tiongson

-* Title: SussyKeychains
+* **Title: SussyKeychains**
-* Purpose: A web website for selling different types of keychains.
+* Purpose: A  website for selling different types of keychains.
 ## Description
 * The website will have two types of users, admin and regular user.
     * Admin:
-        * Access to all the users inforamtion except their passwords
+        * Access to all the users information except their passwords
         * Ability to delete user accounts
-        * Ability to add new products, and set their price, describtion and image
+        * Ability to add new products, and set their price, description and image
     * User:
         * Being able to create a user account by registering it Required:
             * Username
             * Password
             * Confirming password
             * Email
+            * 2 Factor Authentication
-            * Adress
+            * Address
-            * A security question and answer for it.
         * Access to the products on the web site
         * Abitlity to save them in their cart
         * Pay for the products located in their cart